joey101937/JEngine/README.md

 A gameworld is as large as it's background image, and this may be smaller than the size of your monitor.
 A game's **Camera** controls the viewport.
 Camera can be moved to a particular Coordinate or set to follow a GameObject2

 You can have multiple scenes in one project.
 To do this, simply create a new Game and start it.
 To put it on screen, use the Window.setGame(Game) method.
 This pauses the active game, removes it, then adds the new given game.
 New given games are unpaused if paused or started if the game hasnt been started yet. *You can pause a Game manually using .setPaused(true), or resume with (.setPaused(false));*

+Pausing games should not be done from a tick directly.
+If you want to do this you will need to create an async task to execute it because the game will not pause until the tick method finishes running which it cannot do if you are executing the pause from the thread as it would be waiting for itself to complete.

 ### Other Fields